llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

         * For now, always produces a sequential loop.
 * Supported partitioning clauses
     * `gang`
+        * `static:` argument, which must be `*` or a positive integer expression.
+A non-positive constant integer expression produces a compile-time error diagnostic, and the behavior of a non-positive non-constant integer expression is undefined.
+OpenACC 3.3 does not specify that the expression must be positive but also does not clarify the semantics if it's not.
+GCC 12.2.0 warns about a non-positive constant integer expression, and NVHPC 22.11 quietly accepts it.
     * `worker`
     * `vector`
-    * Arguments to those clauses are not yet supported.
+    * Otherwise, arguments to those clauses are not yet supported.
     * For now, all three are ignored when combined with `auto` clause because, for now, `auto` produces a sequential loop.
     * Implicit `gang` clause